PrimarySEND

 Classroom strategies

-Something I try to remember in my own practice is to validate feelings before facts.
+Try to remember to validate feelings before facts.
 When a child is upset, frustrated or angry and acts in a negative way, it is easy to go straight to reprimanding the negative behaviour.

 If you take time to understand the reason behind it, the child is more likely to feel listened to and you have a greater chance of then addressing and therefore altering the behaviour.

-Children with attachment difficulties often have feelings of low self-worth and shame.
+Children with attachment disorder often have feelings of low self-worth and shame.
 It is really important that as adults we do not further add to this with the language we use.

 A child who already feels shame will expect an adult to be cross with them or rejecting of them.
 Ensuring that a child knows that it is the behaviour, not them, that is unacceptable is vital.